Amblyopia Indian Medical PG Practice Questions and MCQs

 **High-Yield Clinical Pearls for NEET-PG:**

-Amblyopia Indian Medical PG Question 9: Which of the following is NOT true about retinoblastoma?
+Amblyopia Indian Medical PG Question 9: Which of the following conditions is inherited in an autosomal dominant pattern?

 Amblyopia Explanation: **Explanation:**